cloudnative-pg/cloudnative-pg/docs/src/service_management.md

 * `ro`: Points to the replicas, where available (read-only).
 * `r`: Points to any PostgreSQL instance in the cluster (read).

-By default, CloudNativePG creates all of the above services for a `Cluster` resource, with the following conventions:
+By default, CloudNativePG creates all the above services for a `Cluster` resource, with the following conventions:

 - The name of the service follows this format: `<CLUSTER_NAME>-<SERVICE_NAME>`.